Cavalier Aircraft: The Enforcer

 In 1968, Cavalier owner/founder David Lindsay began developing a highly modified version of the Cavalier Mustang ll for use as a counterinsurgency aircraft called the Enforcer.
 Powered by a Rolls-Royce Dart and later a Lycoming YT-55-9 turboprop of 2300 hp, the aircraft had impressive performance and was equipped with Bristol ceramic armour to protect the engine, airframe, and pilot.
 Despite Cavalier's best efforts, they were unable to secure a government purchase of the aircraft.
 Due to the limited manufacturing capabilities of Cavalier Aircraft Corporation, Lindsay sold the Enforcer project to Piper in late 1970.
 Cavalier was closed in 1971 so the founder/owner, David Lindsay, could help continue develop the Enforcer concept with Piper Aircraft into the PA-48 Enforcer.

 Today

 Many of the civilian Cavalier conversions are still flying today.
 Several of the military Cavaliers have been re-imported to the US.
-Most have been restored to appear as WW II or Korean era P-51s, but retain many of their Cavalier improvements.
+Most have been restored to appear as WWII or Korean era P-51s, but retain many of their Cavalier improvements.